Enthusiast Gaming: Esports teams

-EGLX
+Enthusiast Gaming Live Expo

-Enthusiast Gaming Live Expo (EGLX) is an annual gaming convention hosted at the Metro Toronto Convention Centre.
+The Enthusiast Gaming Live Expo (EGLX) was an annual gaming convention hosted at the Metro Toronto Convention Centre.
 It is billed as Canada's largest video game convention, with a reported peak of 30,000 attendees.
 In October 2018, Enthusiast Gaming announced that EGLX will host the World Electronic Sports Games Canadian Championship.
+EGLX 2020 was delayed from October to November due to the ongoing COVID-19 pandemic and was hosted live on streaming services.
+No public plans to resume hosting Enthusiast Gaming Live Expo have been announced.